-%localappdata%\DOSBox\dosbox-0.74.conf.
+C:\Users\<username>\AppData\Local\DOSBox\dosbox-0.74.conf.
 Under Linux the file can be found in folder ~/.dosbox/dosbox-0.74.conf.
-Depending on the version 0.74 the exact path may be different for you.
-For a more frequent use, the most important aspect is mounting physically existing folders as drive letters into DOSBox.
-The command mount <driveletter> <hostfolder> mounts the provided folder as the root folder of the provided drive. mount -u <driveletter> undoes that.
-To have this happen automatically at startup, the command has to be entered into the config file at the proper location, below section [autoexec], e.g.:
+Depending on the version 0.74 may have changed.
+For a more frequent use, the most important aspect is mounting physically existing folders as drive letters into DOSBox. the command mount <driveletter> <hostfolder> mounts the provided folder as the root folder of the provided drive. mount -u <driveletter> undoes that.
+To have this happen automatically at startup, the command has to be entered into the config file at the proper location, below [autoexec], e. g.:

 '''

-mount c %userprofile%\Desktop
+mount c C:\Users\username\Desktop

 c:

 '''

-This mounts the folder %userprofile%\Desktop (current user's Desktop folder) as drive C: and DOSBox switches to that drive as well during startup.
+This mounts the folder C:\Users\username\Desktop as drive C: and DOSBox switches to that drive as well during startup.
 The user ends up at the proper location in the provided folder.
-You can do anything you would do with the autoexec.bat file as well, by placing the commands below the [autoexec] section, e.g. variable settings or custom start menus.
+You can do anything you would do with the autoexec.bat file as well, by placing the commands below the [autoexec] section, e. g. variable settings or custom start menus.
 You might as well create a configuration, that automatically starts your favorite game right after opening DOSBox.